wazuh/wazuh-documentation/source/user-manual/manager/output-options/manual-email-report/index.rst

 This example will set the minimum level to 10.
 More information: :ref:`alerts section <reference_ossec_global>`.

-Where you have configured the ``alert_level``, Wazuh needs to be restarted for the change take effect
+When you have configured the ``alert_level``, Wazuh needs to be restarted for the change take effect

 a) For Systemd:
 ::